TV licence letter header

 Need more info?
 Check if you need a TV licence and find out more ways to pay for your TV licence.

-If you're more of a catch-up TV kinda person and only use streaming services like ITVX or U, then you don't need a TV Licence.
-Buttttt remember, you'll still need one to watch anything live or use BBC iPlayer, so don't get caught out!
+If you're more of a catch-up TV kinda person and only watch on demand and catch up on services like ITVX or Channel 4, then you don't need a TV Licence.
+Buttttt remember, you'll still need one to watch anything live or use BBC iPlayer*, so don't get caught out!

-Watching live TV or BBC iPlayer without a licence is honestly just a bit of a no-no. If you're caught, you could end up in court and face a fine of up to £1,000 (up to £2K if you're in Guernsey).
+Watching live TV or BBC iPlayer* without a licence is honestly just a bit of a no-no. If you're caught, you could be prosecuted† and face a fine of up to £1,000 (up to £2K if you're in Guernsey).
 Painful right?!

 Want to learn more?
 Check out the official TV Licensing website for the latest information and rules.